pingcap/community/challenge-programs/challenge-program-season-2.md

 Season 2 of TiDB Challenge Program officially started on March 02, 2020, and will end on May 30, 2020, lasting 3 months.

 We can’t wait to see innovative ideas sparkled.
-Participants are welcomed to join [TiDB Community Slack Workspace](https://join.slack.com/t/tidbcommunity/shared_invite/enQtNzc0MzI4ODExMDc4LWYwYmIzMjZkYzJiNDUxMmZlN2FiMGJkZjAyMzQ5NGU0NGY0NzI3NTYwMjAyNGQ1N2I2ZjAxNzc1OGUwYWM0NzE) on the slack.
+You are welcomed to join [TiDB Community Slack Workspace](https://join.slack.com/t/tidbcommunity/shared_invite/enQtNzc0MzI4ODExMDc4LWYwYmIzMjZkYzJiNDUxMmZlN2FiMGJkZjAyMzQ5NGU0NGY0NzI3NTYwMjAyNGQ1N2I2ZjAxNzc1OGUwYWM0NzE) on the slack.
 Feel free to contact us in the **#tidb-challenge-program** channel if you have any questions.

 ## Before participation